Book: Return of the God Hypothesis2021 May 19

 The problem of the existence of the universe

 This regards the question of a first cause.
-Our best evidence is that the universe had a beginning, and all naturalistic mechanisms require mechanistic causes.
-Before the universe, however, there was nothing and could be nothing that could be a natural cause.
+Our best evidence is that the universe had a beginning, an initialization of both time and matter.
+Since all naturalistic mechanisms require mechanistic causes, what could cause the universe?
+"Before" the universe there was nothing (not even time), and so there would be nothing that could be a natural cause.

-The universe needs an uncaused cause, a cause that transcends the universe.
+The universe needs an uncaused cause, a cause that was itself not caused and that transcends the universe.
 (Otherwise there would have to be an infinite regress of causes, and that could not be possible.)

 The problem of fine tuning